rtrunkhill/portfolio-iro/_posts/2018-5-15-first-tech-interview.md

 __Summary__

 I've conducted a ton if interviews, and been interviewed a fair number of times.
-But this was the first time being quizzed on technical knowledge with a job on the line.
+But this was the first time being quized on technical knowledge with a job on the line.

 __Explanation__